dbt-labs/corp/msa.md

 **Preliminary Works.** Fishtown Analytics retains the rights to all Preliminary Works that are not incorporated into a Final Deliverable.
 Client acknowledges that the methodologies, strategies, designs, templates, software (and any modifications thereto), pre-existing IP of Fishtown Analytics (and any modifications thereto), general knowledge, skills, experience, ideas, concepts, know-how and techniques used by Fishtown Analytics in the course of performing services hereunder are all part of Fishtown Analytics’ proprietary IP, and are owned exclusively by Fishtown Analytics.

-**Open Source Analysis.** Upon written permission by Client, Fishtown Analytics may publish non-confidential components of Final Deliverables under an open source license on Fishtown Analytics’ websites and Github repositories for the purposes of promotion of the Fishtown Analytics.
-Likewise, the Fishtown Analytics may publicly describe its role in the Project.
+**Open Source Analysis.** Upon written permission by Client, Fishtown Analytics may publish non-confidential components of Final Deliverables under an open source license on Fishtown Analytics’ websites and Github repositories for the purposes of promotion of Fishtown Analytics.
+Likewise, Fishtown Analytics may publicly describe its role in the Project.

 ## Fishtown Analytics and Client Relationship